Goal: use a team approach to review cases before treatment begins, rather than after treatment decisions have been made.

 UNC’s breast program is nationally renowned.
 We have been designated as a SPORE for the past 20 years.
-Our particular emphasis is on “translational research”, bringing recent discoveries made in the laboratory to human clinical trials.
-UNC is also very active in the CALGB national clinical trials group and as such, participates in ongoing and upcoming large-scale,national clinical trials.
+Radiation oncologist Dr. Sartor is Co-Director of the breast program, and leads two of five SPORE research projects.
+Our emphasis is on “translational research”, bringing bench laboratory research to clinical trials.
+Dr. Sartor’s active laboratory research has led to a number of exciting and innovative clinical trials that are available only at UNC.
+UNC is also very active in the CALGB national clinical trials group; Dr. Sartor is Vice-Chair of the Radiation Oncology Committee, a core member of the Breast Committee, and serves on the Executive Committee.
+As such, UNC also participates in ongoing and upcoming large-scale CALGB clinical trials, with Dr. Sartor serving the role of directing radiotherapy aspects of these national trials.
 Additional Details→

 Highlights of UNC breast clinical trials: